sunfounder/picar-x/docs/source/python_view_pic.rst

     sleep(2)
     camera.capture('foo.jpg')

-In our example, we make use of the method of **capturing timelapse sequences** more exactly, which is to enable OpenCV to acquire continuous pictures.
+In our project, we are more precisely using the **capturing timelapse sequences** method.
+This is to enable OpenCV to acquire sequential frames.

 With this method, the camera captures images continually until you tell it to stop.
 Images are automatically given unique names and you can easily control the delay between captures.